-May Away, an academic travel-only term, features a three-semester-hour travel course which requires 120 hours of student engagement.
-Pre-travel and course preparation will likely begin during the preceding spring semester, with a sufficient number of faculty/student hours to fully prepare students for the travel component.
+May Away, an academic study away-only term, features a three-semester-hour study away course which requires 120 hours of student engagement.
+Pre-departure and course preparation will likely begin during the preceding spring semester, with a sufficient number of faculty/student hours to fully prepare students for the travel component.
 This preparation may include on-campus and on-line sessions.
 Even though students will begin coursework, the official start of the May Away term is the day after the last scheduled final exam day for spring semester.
-Students who will graduate in May are not eligible to take a May Away course during that year.
+Graduating seniors may enroll in a May Away course.
+These seniors will be able to walk for graduation but will not receive their degree until the following May after successfully completing the May Away course.
+Graduating seniors will have to file a graduation petition and a pre-completion request with the VPAA.

-May Away travel will begin within a few days after graduation; no on-campus housing will be provided for May Away students (faculty and students will meet at the airport or another pre-arranged place).
-Students eligible for May Away free tuition will be those who are fulltime students in the preceding spring semester.
-Exceptions would be those students who have already used the annual allotment for the January Interim term because of their fulltime status the preceding fall semester and are therefore not eligible for free tuition in May.
+The travel component of May Away will begin within a few days after graduation; no on-campus housing will be provided for May Away students (faculty and students will meet at the airport or another pre-arranged place).
+Students eligible for May Away free tuition will be those who are full time students in the preceding spring semester.
+Exceptions would be those students who have already used the annual allotment for the January Interim term because of their full-time status the preceding fall semester and are therefore not eligible for free tuition in May.
 Students are able to take advantage of the free tuition only one time during an academic year.
 Travel vouchers and transfer student travel scholarships may be used for May Away courses.

 A student may take both a January Interim term course and a May Away course during the same academic year.

-May Away courses will follow the same calendar path as travel courses taught during the January Interim term.
-These new travel courses are available for student application beginning in February for the upcoming academic year.
-In this way, all travel courses (January and May) are offered to the current year's students at one time.
+May Away courses count toward the required total number of Interim courses for graduation.
+May Away courses will follow the same calendar path as study away courses taught during the January Interim term.
+These new courses are available for student application beginning in February for the upcoming academic year.
+In this way, all study away courses (January and May) are offered to the current year's students at one time.